Submitty/submitty.github.io/_docs/instructor/exams.md

 * Choose gray scale scanning (not black & white).

+* You may want to adjust the brightness / contrast to be sure to pick up light handwriting.

 * Choose duplex mode (double sided scanning).
 Even if your exam is single sided, the students might write on the back.